jasminehong2392/hongljasmine-recipes/README.md

 Null hypothesis: the distribution of the minutes when rating is missing is the same as the distribution of the minutes when rating is not missing

 Alternative hypothesis: the distribution of the minutes when rating is missing is different from the distribution of the minutes when rating is not missing <br>
-observed Statistic: the absolute difference between minutes mean of these two distributions. <br>
+Observed Statistic: the absolute difference between minutes mean of these two distributions. <br>
 <iframe
   src="assets/missingness2.html"
   width="600"